markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ![pull-success](assets/lesson-1/300-pull-success-git.png)<br>

-> **Troubleshoot:** Instead of the success response, a message request populated the command prompt that looks like this:
+> **Important:** Instead of the success response, a message request populated the command prompt that looks like this:
 ![Vim Text Editor](assets/lesson-1/200-vim-cli.png)
 >
 >Git has opened a text editor called Vim to request a commit message for the `merge` operation.
 This occurs when there is a local commit that differs from the the commit history in the incoming or targeted branch that is being merged.
 To exit out of this screen type the following into the editor:<br>